facebook/react-native-website/docs/pressevent.md

 ### `pageX`

-Touch origin X coordinate on the screen (root view).
+Touch origin X coordinate on the screen (relative to the root view).

 | Type   | Optional |
 | ------ | -------- |